-BRANDY CREEK COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2017
+BRANDY CREEK COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA

+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018

-Net change in fund balances - total governmental funds \$ 20,028 Amounts reported for governmental activities in the statement of activitie are different because: es Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
-(254,527) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-260,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-3,942 Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(2,360) Change in net position of governmental activities \$ 27,083
+Net change in fund balances - total governmental funds \$ (75,924) Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+(256,324) Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+105,650 Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+280,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
+4,269 Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(2,360) Change in net position of governmental activities \$ 55,311